 Jane Gertler, Ed.D.Special Education Consultant

-Dr. Jane Gertler joined Smart City Kids as an Educational Consultant concentrating in advising families whose children may need special education services.
-Jane understands the uniqueness of each child with special needs and the challenge of finding an environment where children will thrive.
-As the former Director of The Office of Teaching and Learning at The Churchill School and Center, a K – 12 school for students with learning disabilities in New York City, Jane knows that finding the right school program is a complex task, but when your child comes home from school with a smile, feeling good about herself, and looking forward to the next day, it’s all worth it.
+As the former Director of The Office of Teaching and Learning at The Churchill School and Center, a K – 12 school for students with learning differences in New York City, Jane knows that finding the right school program is a complex task.
+She also knows the immeasurable joy parents feel when their child comes home from school with a smile, feeling good about themself, and looking forward to the next day.
+This knowledge is what guides her mission.

-Before arriving at The Churchill School and Center, Dr. Gertler spent more than 20 years as a school administrator in Westchester, serving as Director of Special Education in Irvington, prior to becoming the Director of Special Education and then Director of Curriculum, Assessment and Professional Development in Edgemont.
+Before arriving at The Churchill School and Center, Dr. Gertler spent more than 20 years as a school administrator in Westchester, serving as Director of Special Education in Irvington.
+She also served as the Director of Special Education and Director of Curriculum, Assessment and Professional Development in Edgemont.
 She holds a B.S. from Cornell University, a Master’s in Education from New York University, and a Doctorate in School Leadership from Fordham University.
+She is here to help.

 Our consultants come with significant experience in the field of highly selective college admissions and bring a warm but honest approach in helping families strategize about the best options for college.
 Choose among our essay advising, 10-hour or unlimited packages to get the support that best fits your needs.